Carreau/phd-dissertation/parts/part1.rst

 =========
 ..
 3

-Bead are a model biomimetic system that replicate the polymerisation mechanism that happened on the leading edge of the cell.
-Because of their composition and rigidity phenomenon observed on bead cannot reproduce all the interaction and process that take place on cell membrane.
-Cells are finite compartment with a limited amount of actin that act on the dynamic of polymerisation.
-The fact that cell size is in the order of the persistence length of actin filament also play a role on the structure of actin network.
-Indeed at these scale as a single filament can never reach the length at which is can be considers a fully flexible.
+Beads are used as model biomimetic system that replicate the polymerisation mechanism happening on the leading edge of the cell.
+Because of their composition and rigidity, phenomenon observed on beads cannot reproduce all the interactions and processes that take place on cell membrane.
+Cells are finite compartments with a limited amount of actin that act on the dynamic of polymerisation.
+The fact that cell size is in the order of the persistence length of actin filaments also play a role on the structure of actin network.
+Indeed at these scale as a single filament can never reach the length at which is can be considers fully flexible.

-Liposomes are one of the biomimetic system that are capable of capturing these interaction between cell membrane.
-Liposomes are lipid bilayers that imprison an aqueous compartment and exhibit many extra characteristic similar to cells.
+Liposomes are one of the biomimetic system that are capable of capturing some interactions between cell membranes.
+Liposomes are lipid bilayers that imprison an aqueous compartment and exhibit many characteristic similar to cells.
-The inside of liposomes can act as a biochemical reactor of limited size with the lipid bilayer actin as a separation with the outside, like the cell membrane.
+The inside of liposomes can act as a biochemical reactor of limited size with the lipid bilayer actin as a separation to the outside, like the cell membrane.
 The composition of the lipid layer can be varied in order to reflect the composition of cell membrane.
-In particular it is possible to attach protein to the liposomes membrane.
-Finally the size of the liposomes can be varied, leading to actin network of size and shape similar to those found in cells.
+In particular it is possible to attach proteins to the liposome membrane.
+Finally the size of the liposomes can be varied, leading to actin networks of size and shape similar to those found in cells.

-It is possible to mimic the cell actin cortex using liposomes, and especially its contractility.
+It is possible to mimic the cellular actin cortex using liposomes, and especially its contractility.
 A crosslinked actin network, can be formed and attached to the outer leaflet of liposomes, and contractility can be trigged by injecting molecular motors.
 The behavior of the system will depend on the attachment between the reconstituted actin cortex and liposomes membrane.
-Week attachment lead to a favorable rupture of the actin cortex during the increase of tension, implying a symmetry breaking as in bead system.
+Weak attachment lead to a favorable rupture of the actin cortex during the increase of tension, implying a symmetry breaking as in bead system.
 In the case of strong attachment the liposomes actin cortex will accumulate tension until it has